theyounglord/Fully-functional-form/README.md

 This post was a long one, wasn't it? 😅 Nevertheless, I'd hope you learned something from it.
 Everyone feel free to create your own version by using the code and share it with me on Instagram: [@younglord_d9](https://www.instagram.com/younglord_d9/).

-You can find the live version of the project we've hosted on [Github](https://theyounglord.github.io/).

 Thank you 🙏!